hemalatha22/domain-specific-semantics-guided-video-captioning/Readme.md

 ### Getting started

-* Resnet-152 and CED Features are provided in the data folder
+* Resnet-152 and C3D Features are provided in the data folder
 * For semantic features we have provided Ground truth from SCN paper.
 You can train your own MLP to extract features
 * You can evaluate the model using MSCOCO pycocotools